Old Town (Lviv)

-Lviv's Old Town (Старе Місто Львова; Stare Miasto we Lwowie) is the historic centre of the city of Lviv, within the Lviv Oblast (province) in Ukraine, recognized as a State Historic-Architectural Sanctuary in 1975.
+Lviv's Old Town (Старе Місто Львова; Stare Miasto we Lwowie) is the historic centre of the city of Lviv, within the Lviv Oblast (province) in Ukraine, recognized as a State Historic-Architectural Reserve in 1975.

 UNESCO

-Since 1998, the United Nations Educational, Scientific and Cultural Organization (UNESCO) has listed Lviv's historic center as part of "World Heritage".
+Since 1998, the United Nations Educational, Scientific and Cultural Organization (UNESCO) has listed Lviv's 300 acre historic center as part of "World Heritage".
 On 5 December 1998, during the 22nd Session of the World Heritage Committee in Kyoto (Japan), Lviv was added to the UNESCO World Heritage List.
 UNESCO gave the following statement explaining its selection:

-The territory of the Lviv Historic Centre Ensemble covers 120 ha of the Old Russ and Medieval part of the city, as well as the territory of the St. George’s Cathedral on St. George’s Hill.
+The territory of the Lviv Historic Centre Ensemble covers 120 ha of the Rus' and Medieval part of the city, as well as the territory of the St. George's Cathedral on St. George's Hill.
 The buffer area of the Historic Centre, which is defined by the historic area bounds, is approximately 3,000 ha.

 List of featured landmarks

 Beside the listed items of three major areas, there are some 2,007 other historical landmarks within the Old City's area, 214 of which are considered national landmarks.